realA10001986/Flux-Capacitor/README.md

 ##### &#9654; Erase WiFi Config

-Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi configuration (WiFi network and password) and reboots the device; it will restart in "access point" mode.
+Clicking this (and saying "yes" in the confirmation dialog) erases the WiFi connection configuration (as set up through the *Connect to WiFi* page) and reboots the device; it will restart in "access point" (AP) mode.
 See [here](#short-summary-of-first-steps).

 ---